 - Complex.
 Such questions take time to figure them out.
-We do not block on them, answer the customer that we have received the request, and we will get back as soon as we have any results.
+We do not block on them, answer the customer that we have received the request, and we will get back as soon as we have any information or results.

 - Critical (Blocking).
 The customer has serious problems with the tracker.
 We remove the block, answer the customer that